 A study was completed on a portion of the site (1,400 acres) in 2014.
 The study found that the site is flat, with 1,125 acres outside the encumbrances of wetlands or floodplains.
 The location of stream, wetland and floodplain areas on the site allow for large, continuous developable areas.
 The water table is deeper than 25 feet below grade.
 There is no shallow bedrock.
 (An additional 1,100 acres is under evaluation at this time.)
 The site, if developed under the 10%/70% Water Supply Watershed Protection Provision, would be required to meet the state requirements for stormwater management, including minimizing impervious area, directing stormwater away from surface waters, and incorporating stormwater best management practices.
 The site will be required to meet the County's robust stormwater management requirements.
 The topography, soil characteristics, and hydrology of the site will result in lower land development costs and impacts, including grading, infrastructure, and stormwater management.
-In addition, development of the site offers opportunities to improve existing conditions, including cleaning up the old Performance Fiber Plant site and creating a developable area; upgrading the existing 244,000 gallon per day wastewater treatment plant on site; and potentially helping to remove existing wastewater spray irrigation sites nearby.
+In addition, development of the site offers opportunities to improve existing conditions, including continuing to invest the necessary funds to complete a Brownfield Agreement with North Carolina Department of Environmental Quality for clean-up of contamination on the Performance Fiber's site located in this watershed protected area and returned the site to productive use for Chatham County; upgrading the existing 244,000 gallon per day wastewater treatment plant on site and providing sewer service to the area through a neighboring jurisdicton; and potentially helping to remove existing wastewater spray irrigation sites nearby.